Murakami10-mum/web-server/README.md

 I will be deploying and configuring a nginx webserver.
-I will be using Azure to do this first project, if you are wish to do so and you have a student email you can get free 100 credits and try it out.
+I will be using AWS to do this first project, if you are wish to do so and you have a student email you can get free 100 credits and try it out.
 I have used NGINX to serve the HTML
 So now when anyone visits 102.37.144.137

 NGINX automatically: